DaleOrders/AWS-Study-Notes/README.md

 - You can create an RDS instance within an EB environement.
 - It's then linked to the EB environment.
-- Delete the environment = delete RDS = data loss.
+- Delete the environment means that you delete the environment and all data in it.
 - Different environments= different RDS= different data.
+If you clone an environment, you will still have the same database engine but the data will not be cloned (you will need to migrate it).
 - Environment Properties: RDS_HOSTNAME, RDS_PORT, RDS_DB_NAME, RDS_USERNAME, RDS_PASSWORD.
 - You can also create an RDS instance outside of EB.
+Recommended approach.
-- Add environment properties to point at RDS instance: RDS_HOSTNAME, RDS_PORT, RDS_DB_NAME, RDS_USERNAME, RDS_PASSWORD.
+- Then add the following environment properties to point at your external RDS instance: RDS_HOSTNAME, RDS_PORT, RDS_DB_NAME, RDS_USERNAME, RDS_PASSWORD.
 - Environments can be changed at will - data is outside of the lifecycle of that environment.

-- Decoupling existing RDS when EB from EB Environment.
+Steps to Decouple existing RDS in EB from EB Environment.
-- Create an RDS Snapshot.
+1. Create an RDS Snapshot.
-- 'Enable Delete Protection'
+2. 'Enable Delete Protection'
-- Create a new EB Environment with the same app version.
+3. Create a new EB Environment with the same app version.
-- Ensure new environment can connect to the DB.
+4. Ensure new environment can connect to the DB.
-- Swap environments (CNAME or DNS).
+5. Swap environments (CNAME or DNS).
-- Terminate the old environment - This will try and terminate the RDS instance.
+6. Terminate the old environment - This will try and terminate the RDS instance.
-- Locate DELETE_FAILED stack, manually delete and pick to retain stuck resources.
+7. Locate DELETE_FAILED stack, manually delete and pick to retain stuck resources.

 #### 1.22.4.
 Advanced Customisation via .ebextensions